eellak/gsoc2019-diyrobot/source/README.md

   * create_hotspot.sh Make the Raspberry Pi a wireless Access Point. :white_check_mark:

 * Browser interface
-  * NodeJS app for robot management from your browser. :warning:
+  * NodeJS app for robot management from your browser.:white_check_mark:

 ## :exclamation: **Important Notice** :exclamation:
 :cop: The robot fully comply with the three laws of robotics: